netwrix/AIHound/README.md

 > Claude: calls `aihound_scan(min_risk="critical")` → gets back 4 findings with `remediation_hint` dicts → reads each hint → runs `chmod 600 ~/.claude/.credentials.json` via its filesystem tool → calls `aihound_scan(force=True)` to verify → reports back.

 ---

+## Security & Ethics

+This tool is for **authorized security research, penetration testing, and defensive security assessments only**.
+Use it on systems you own or have explicit authorization to test.

+- Credentials are **redacted by default** — `--show-secrets` requires explicit `YES` confirmation
+- The tool is **read-only** — it never modifies, exfiltrates, or transmits any credentials
+- JSON output **never includes raw values** even with `--show-secrets`

 ## License